Rayed1/Lightweight-CNN-model-With-Saliency-Map-XAI-/README.md

-**Mango Classification Using Lightwight CNN model with Saliency Map**
+**Mango Leaf Disease Classification Using Lightwight CNN model with Saliency Map**

 This repository contains a deep learning pipeline to classify mango images into different categories using a custom Convolutional Neural Network (CNN).
 The model is trained, validated, and tested on a structured dataset of mango images.